Anne Noble: Work

 In 2001 the Dunedin Public Art Gallery staged a major retrospective of Noble's work, Anne Noble: States of Grace, which toured to City Gallery Wellington and the Auckland Art Gallery.

 Since 2001, Noble has been researching and visiting the Antarctic, and has produced several series of works on this subject, including Antarctica Iceblink and Antarctica Whiteout.
 These works are often concerned with how Antarctica has been portrayed in popular perceptions, exploring how we have come to see Antarctica as "a glistening white world where penguins frolic and snowflakes fall".

 Noble's work has investigated the honeybee and its place in our world, research instigated by her time on a Fulbright fellowship based at Columbia College in Chicago as their international artist in residence.
 Her first exhibition on this subject, Nature Study, was held at Bartley+Company in Wellington in 2015.
 Writing about these new works, art historian Priscilla Pitts noted:

 For several years Noble has focused her camera on Antarctica, 'the last great wilderness on earth', intractable despite our efforts to document and understand it, yet fragile and susceptible to our actions elsewhere on the planet.
 Noble's attention to the plight of bees arises from the same concern for the natural environment and what we are doing to it.
 In these new works there is a shift from the ostensibly documentary mode of the Antarctic images towards a more overtly poetic exploration of her subject, something that is familiar from much of her earlier work.

 Noble's work on bees Conversātiō: in the company of bees was published in 2021.

 Awards and recognitions

 Noble has held several artist residencies, including the Tylee Cottage Residency in 1990, Artist in Residence at the University of Canterbury in 1993, and the Antarctic Arts Fellowship in 2001 and 2009.

 She was awarded the US National Science Foundation Artists and Writers Award in 2008 and a Massey University Research Medal in 2009.
 In 2015 Noble won the 31st Higashikawa Overseas Photographer Award.

-In the 2003 Queen's Birthday Honours, Noble was appointed an Officer of the New Zealand Order of Merit, for services to photography.
+In 2000 she was appointed an Arts Foundation Laureate.
+Then in the 2003 Queen's Birthday Honours, Noble was appointed an Officer of the New Zealand Order of Merit, for services to photography.
 In 2009 she received an Arts Foundation of New Zealand Laureate award.
 In 2013 Massey University awarded Noble the title of Distinguished Professor.

+Personal life

+Noble is married to architect and academic John Gray, one of the designers of the City to Sea Bridge alongside Rewi Thompson and Paratene Matchitt.